yojimboking/jimbocore/_articles/Exocore Installation Instructions.md

 # Exocore Installation Instructions

-You can set up a personal website as a public [[Exocore Executive Summary|exocortex]] with no code in this 15 minute guide, using entirely free services to host your site on the web.
+You can set up a personal website as a public [[The Exocore Package|exocortex]] with no code in this 15 minute guide, using entirely free services to host your site on the web.

 All pages are converted from simple, non-code [[Writing with Exocore Syntax|Markdown syntax]], so you can focus purely on writing.
 The end result will look identical to this page.